jrderek/BigSpark-Test/README.md

 There are two modes of exercising this Code Pattern:

 Run locally using a simple interactive command line shell script.

-Run using a Jupyter notebook in Watson Studio.
+Run using a Zeppelin Notebook in Docker.

 Run locally
 Clone the repository
 Setup development tools (Optional)

 Install Spark
 Run the script